-Component 3: Provide parenting education to the parents, guardians, and other adult caregivers of preteen youth.
+Component 3: Provide parenting education to the parents, guardians, and other adult caregivers of youth, ages 10-13.

-414.Provide an overview of the topics to be covered under this component, the number of participants and number of sessions for each topic area.
+- 412. Provide an overview of the topics to be covered under this component, the number of participants and number of sessions for each topic area. - 413.
+Describe the process of engaging and recruiting adult caregivers to participate in parenting education sessions.

-5. Work Plan (Not Scored
+5. Work Plan (Not Scored)